 Click the button below to see our past partners

-▪ Increased student engagement
+▪ Increases student engagement

 All of the projects that we engage in fall within the following categories:

-▪ Advocacy (elections project and poverty)
+▪ Advocacy (Changing policies and laws)